s0h3ck/h3ck-c0ding/puzzles/cse_knights/README.md

 # [CSE Puzzle Challenge - Puzzle 3](https://www.cse-cst.gc.ca/en/puzzles-enigmes/puzzle-enigme-3)

-The challenge is quite fun and can drive you crazy quite easily if you don't take the time to test every simple possibilities first.
+The challenge is quite fun and can drive you crazy quite easily if you don't take the time to test every simple possibility first.

 The solution is already [here](https://www.cse-cst.gc.ca/en/puzzles-enigmes/puzzle-enigme-3-solution), but the knightDecoding.py is not released yet (2018-10-24).